sboday/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

 in their current track.

-For example, if a verified track learner has taken an exam that was available only for verified track learners and then unenrolls from the course, and re- enrolls as an audit track learner, her scores for any undifferentiated content are retained, but her score for the verified track-specific exam that she completed would not be retained.
+For example, if a verified track learner has taken an exam that was available only for verified track learners and then unenrolls from the course, and re-enrolls as an audit track learner, her scores for any undifferentiated content are retained, but her score for the verified track-specific exam that she completed would not be retained.
 Her grade for that part of the course would be incomplete until she takes the audit track version of the same exam (if the